rod4n/TikTok-Username-Checker/README.md

 A free and open-source TikTok username checker that efficiently uses the threading and requests module.

+## Features

+- Auto scrapes proxies
+- uses proxies in requests
+- uses threading to increase the speed of the checking process

 ## Usage

 Depending on your python installation your commands may vary.